- About Us

 The NIH defines translational research as: ‘Translational research includes two areas of translation.
 One is the process of applying discoveries generated during research in the laboratory, and in preclinical studies, to the development of trials and studies in humans.
 The second area of translation concerns research aimed at enhancing the adoption of best practices in the community.
 Cost-effectiveness of prevention and treatment strategies is also an important part of translational science.2

-Applications should address one of the four NIH categories of translational research:
+Applications should address one of the four T-levels on the CTSI Translational Continuum, based on NIH guidelines.

 1 Glossary of Terms for Human Subjects Protection and Inclusion Issues, based on the 1997 Report of the NIH Director’s Panel on Clinical Research.

 2 National Institutes of Health.
 RFA-RM-07-007: Institutional Clinical and Translational Science Award (U54) Mar2007.

 All clinical and translational pilot grant applications will be peer reviewed and the number of grants awarded will depend solely on the quality of the applications.
 Pilot projects are intended to lead to future major research and should conform to the following requirements:

 - Project proposals are identified and reviewed on one of two Translational Tracks; Translational Track 1 projects incorporate either T-1 to T-2 on the CTSI Translational Continuum, and Translational Track 2 projects incorporate either T-3 to T-4 on the CTSI Translational Continuum.
 Applicants must select the CTSI Pilot Award Program Transitional Track that best describes their research.